Measuring collective diffusion properties by counting particles in boxes: Comparison to a common Fourier-based approach

-\paragraph{Divergence artefact of method 3, for $k \rightarrow 0$.} To make progress on method 3, we work on an example, the dilute suspension at $\phi = 0.02$.
-The dynamic structure factor $f(k,t)$ is first computed via Eq.~\eqref{eq:fkt} at various wavelengths $k$ (Fig.~\ref{fig:fourierIssues}-a).
-To extract the scale-dependent diffusion coefficient $D(k)$, we invert Eq.~\eqref{eq:fktD} at the first (non zero) time point.
-The obtained $D(k)$ for all relevant wavelengths for the dilute suspension is presented in Fig.~\ref{fig:fourierIssues}-b (diamonds).
+The dynamic structure factor $F(k,t)$ is computed via Eq.~\eqref{eq:fkt} at various wavelengths $k$ for the dilute suspension, $\phi = 0.02$, and shown in \mbox{Fig.~\ref{fig:fourierIssues}-a}.
+From this we obtain $D(k)$ for all relevant wavelengths as presented in Fig.~\ref{fig:fourierIssues}-b (diamonds).
 Surprisingly, for this dilute suspension we notice a clear divergence at small wavelengths of $D(k)$.
-Note that this divergence is not visible in the self diffusion coefficient $\Dself$ extracted in a similar way from $F_s(k,t)$ (Fig.~\ref{fig:fourierIssues}-b, crosses).
-We do not expect such changes in the collective diffusion coefficient $D(k \rightarrow 0)$ for such a dilute suspension.
+Note that this divergence is not visible in the self diffusion coefficient $\Dself$ extracted in a similar way from $F_s(k,t)$ (\mbox{Fig.~\ref{fig:fourierIssues}-b}, crosses).
+We do not expect such changes in the collective diffusion coefficient $\Dsmallk$ for such a dilute suspension.

 To unravel the origin of this peculiar artefact, we conduct the analysis again on modified versions of the experimental data.
 First, we trim the duration of our experimental data, and plot $D(k)$ for different trimmed lengths, and find no significant difference (see SI Fig.~S7).
 The artefact is thus not due to a lack of statistics.
 Second, we crop experimental movies, effectively reducing the effective field of view $(L_x, L_y)$.
 The divergence in $D(k)$ is significantly affected by cropping: occurring at larger wavenumbers for smaller images, see Fig.~\ref{fig:fourierIssues}-c.
 Typically, the divergence starts for $k$ values such that $k \lesssim 2\pi/(L_x/10)$.
 This hints that the artefact originates from edge effects.
 Finally, we also compute $D(k)$ from simulation data, see Fig.~\ref{fig:fourierIssues}-d (light green), and do not find the divergence.